Table of Contents

 If you have type 1 diabetes, you will need insulin therapy.
 For type 2 diabetes, your healthcare provider may prescribe oral medications or insulin therapy to help control blood sugar levels.

 5. Managing stress: Mainly stress affects blood sugar levels.
-Regularly practice relaxation techniques such as deep breathing, meditation or yoga to reduce stress.
+Regularly practice relaxation techniques such as deep breathing, meditation, or yoga to reduce stress.

 6. Maintain a healthy weight: